brianm/a/README.md

 The workspace will be in the <code>WORKSPACE</code> directory of the checkout.
 This is probably controversial within the Go community, but it makes life much easier in my opinion.
-It is set up this way so that projects using thisg skeleton remain compatible with <code>go remote</code> expectations, but not require setting up any global GOPATH or workspace, or having to deal with checking things out to the right place in your workspace.
+It is set up this way so that projects using this skeleton remain compatible with <code>go remote</code> expectations, but not require setting up any global GOPATH or workspace, or having to deal with checking things out to the right place in your workspace.
 Automation, such as make, is supposed